ADVANCED PROCEDURES

 • Re-size fuel galleries in squirter nozzles

 The squirter nozzles have two galleries of interest; the first is the main gallery that is aligned with the slope of the arm and is large in comparison to the gallery that the fuel discharges from at the tip of the nozzle.
 The larger gallery may be cleaned using a 1.50mm drill (or a #53 drill which is 0.0595" in diameter) while the smaller gallery is 0.50mm.
-Since uniformity of the squirt will be determined by the equivalence of the tip diameter then it may be necessary to slightly enlarge the hole so all six are of the same diameter.
+Since uniformity of the squirt will be determined by the equivalence of the tip diameter then it may be necessary to slightly enlarge the discharge hole so all six are of the same diameter.
 Use of #76 through #74 drills or a 0.55mm drill are acceptable to find the smallest size to match all tip diameters.
 Replacement nozzles are recommended if the squirters have been modified to a point that the exit diameters are too large for reuse.

 • Check squirt stream for alignment